SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

                                   ( col1 = 'c' col2 = 11 col3 = 12 ) ).

-"Constucting a result using VALUE
+"Constructing a result using VALUE
 "The following example returns the values of identified groups in an internal table "Table lines are evaluated by grouping all lines that meet the condition "specified in GROUP BY (group key binding).
 The group key is stored in the variable